We All Sleep Alone

-"We All Sleep Alone" is the second official single from Cher's self-titled eighteenth album Cher, released on January 28, 1988 by Geffen Records.
-The single was also released on VHS containing the music video, as directed by Cher.
+"We All Sleep Alone" is the second official single from American singer and actress Cher's self-titled eighteenth album, Cher (1987), released on January 28, 1988 by Geffen Records.
+The song was written and produced by Desmond Child, Jon Bon Jovi and Richie Sambora.
+It was remixed over a decade later by Todd Terry for her 1998 album Believe.
+The single was also released on VHS containing the music video, as directed by Cher herself.

-Song information

-This song was written and produced by Desmond Child, Jon Bon Jovi and Richie Sambora.
-This song was remixed over a decade later by Todd Terry for her 1998 album Believe.

 Critical reception

 AllMusic highlighted the song on her 1987 self-titled album.
+Jonh Wilde from Melody Maker commented, "Sleeping alone is really complete crap when you think about it.
+Also, I'm not sure what Cher is trying to say in the title.
+Sounds like a bit of a lie to me.
+The song has an intriguing Death Row atmosphere to it, by the way."

 Music video

-There are two versions of videos for "We All Sleep Alone". the first is only with Cher and Camilletti in a big bedroom, the second version including a footage from the first and clip with dancers in the streets and her on a stage.
+There are two versions of videos for "We All Sleep Alone". the first is only with Cher and Rob Camilletti in a big bedroom, the second version including a footage from the first and clip with dancers in the streets and her on a stage.

 On March 31, 1988, this video was released as a promo on VHS tape in the US.
 In 2004, it was officially released on DVD in the video compilation, The Very Best of Cher: The Video Hits Collection.